 We are strategic planners + interdisciplinary collaborators who align civic and philanthropic agendas with community leadership, creatives, corporations, nonprofits, and government.

 We believe that Community Development = Economic Development because when people can walk to work for a meaningful job they see their neighborhood differently, realign priorities to become more engaged in its future, and find voice to express loyalty and pride in the broader community.

-We are civic curators who imaginatively and impactfully combine community and cultural assets to give form to new products, applications, and services.
+We are civic curators who imaginatively and impactfully combine community and cultural assets.

 We think like artists to revitalize downtowns and neighborhoods.

 We are systems thinkers who believe that creativity is a competitive advantage.